citp/privacy-policy-historical/g/go/gos/gossipotd.com.md

-> *The following text is extracted and transformed from the gossipotd.com privacy policy that was archived on 2014-05-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140519045017id_/http%3A//gossipotd.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gossipotd.com privacy policy that was archived on 2014-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141202152812id_/http%3A//gossipotd.com/privacy-policy) for the most accurate reproduction.*

-# Gossip Of The Day | PRIVACY POLICY
+# PRIVACY POLICY | Gossip Of The Day

 **What information do we collect?**